gr8lawrence/gr8lawrence.github.io/index.md

 Hi!
 Nice to meet you.
 I am a clinical biostatistician/data scientist.
 I obtained a Ph.D. in [Biostatistics](https://sph.unc.edu/bios/biostatistics/) at The University of North Carolina at Chapel Hill in August 2024.
 My research focused on [cell type deconvolution](https://en.wikipedia.org/wiki/Cellular_deconvolution) but also branched out into [precision medicine](https://en.wikipedia.org/wiki/Personalized_medicine).
 During my Ph.D. program, I collaborated with a diverse group of experts to tackle real-world problems in public health and allied health sciences.
 I currently work for a pharmaceutical company near Philadelphia.
 Feel free to check out my publications and projects on this website.

 In my spare time, I love to read good books, travel to new places, savor delicious meals, stay active with sports, and join trivia games.
-I also maintain a keen interest in playing Texas Hold'em and othe poker variations.
+I also maintain a keen interest in playing Texas Hold'em and other poker variations.
 Of course, nothing beats spending quality time with my friends and hanging with my cat [Wrigley](members/wrigley.html).

 Besides this website, I also maintain a non-technical blog called [A Statistician's Journey](https://gr8lawrence.com/).
 Tune in if you would like to see more personal reflections and life updates from me.